Finding Out Which Regenexx Procedure is Right for You

 Candidates receiving regenerative medicine treatment must have the damage responsible for their chief complaint located in musculoskeletal tissue, so either in bones, muscles, ligaments, tendons, or joints.
 Next, pain management specialists such as Dr. Raj Maniam and Dr. Matthew Kohler must deem the tissue capable of healing with regenerative medicine.
 There is, however, significant nuance in how this damage to MSK tissues may impact candidacy, as well as the determination of which regenerative medicine therapy is more optimal.
 Thus, the diagnostic criteria and determination of candidacy is largely reliant on individual patient interactions with a specialized physician, medical imaging technology, and the specialist’s trained eye to identify the subtle yet key differences in the medical imaging results that an unknowing eye could not.

 The standard imaging reviewed during consultations includes an X-Ray of the afflicted area, followed by an MRI of the same area.
 Real-time medical imaging technology is required for procedures, as well, either involving the use of an ultrasound monitor, a fluoroscopy C-arm machine, or both.
 Fluoroscopy refers to real-time X-ray observation.
 The picture below shows the Ospina Medical procedure room set-up with the C-arm.

 If you are curious about how you qualify for regenerative medicine treatments, the best way to find out is by booking your consultation at Ospina Medical.
 You may just end up taking the next steps on your healing journey in this room!

-Written By: Camden Rowe
+Author: Camden Rowe